davad00/FLCleaner/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please submit them to [your contact info or issue tracker].
+If you encounter any issues or have suggestions for improvements, please submit them to FruityCleaner@n9recods.com

-## License

-[Your chosen license]